 Bake the Chicken

-- Season both sides of chicken breasts with salt and pepper.
+- Season both sides of chicken with salt and pepper.
 Heat oil in large skillet over medium-high heat until just smoking.
-Place chicken breasts, skin side down, in skillet, and cook until well browned and most fat has rendered, 8 to 10 minutes.
+Place chicken, skin side down, in skillet, and cook until well browned and most fat has rendered, 8 to 10 minutes.

 - Bake, turning chicken skin side up halfway through cooking, until thickest part of breast registers 160 degrees on instant-read thermometer, 12 to 16 minutes.
-Transfer chicken to platter, and let rest 5 minutes
+Transfer chicken to platter, and let rest 5 minutes.
+Transfer any remaining glaze in baking dish to a small serving bowl.

 Make the Couscous

 - Bring water to boil in now-empty skillet (it’s okay to have the glaze left in the pan) over high heat.
 Stir in couscous, cover, and remove from heat.
 Let stand for 5 minutes.
 Stir in pistachios and harissa-currant mixture.
-Serve chicken breast over couscous.
+Serve chicken breast over couscous along with extra glaze.

 Video